programmer-ke/data-playground/README.md

 By default, vagrant will sync the the project root (where the Vagrantfile is located) to `/vagrant` within each cluster VM.

-Additionally, a directory named `data-playground-projects` will be created in your home directory and its contents will synced to the directory `/projects` in the master node.
-You can place any code and data that you want to access in the master node in it, and after you ssh into master via `vagrant ssh master`, you'll find them in `/projects`.
+Additionally, a directory named `projects` will be created in the project root directory and its contents will synced to the directory `/projects` in the master node.
+You can place any code and data that you want to access from within the master node in it, and after you ssh into master via `vagrant ssh master`, you'll find them in `/projects`.

+Any items in the `projects` folder will be ignored by git.

 This can be disabled by removing the relevant section in the [Vagrantfile](Vagrantfile).
 Search for 'disable syncing'.